 You know the ones, those beautiful apples that maybe have a wind-fall bruise or small bird peck that needs to be cut out?
 None of that matters if I’m making applesauce!

 Preparing The Apples In A SNAP!

-Then I trimmed any areas that needed to be discarded and tossed them into my composter. finally I made my homemade applesauce in a slow cooker.
+When the apples were peeled I trimmed any areas that needed to be discarded and tossed those trimmings into my composter.
+Then I plunked the prepared apples into a slow cooker & made my homemade applesauce.

 Making Cinnamon-Vanilla Applesauce

-I canned that unsweetened applesauce so I could enjoy it all winter long.
+I canned much of that unsweetened applesauce so I could enjoy it all winter long.
 But I wanted to make Cinnamon-Vanilla flavored applesauce as well.

 So I took six cups of my leftover applesauce, added 1/4 cup sugar, a tablespoon of cinnamon and 2 tablespoons of vanilla, blended it all together.